Koki Osaki: Catchweight bouts

-Osaki was booked to face Tatsuto Ito at 57.5kg for RISE 156 on March 27, 2022.
+Osaki was booked to face Tatsuto Ito at 57.5 kg for RISE 156 on March 27, 2022.
 He won the fight by unanimous decision, with all three judges scoring the bout 30–28 in his favor.

 Osaki faced Yugo Kato in a 55.5 kilogram bout at the May 28, 2022, NO KICK NO LIFE event.
 He won the fight by a fourth-round technical knockout.

 Osaki faced Jyosei at RISE 160 on July 29, 2022, in a 56 kg catchweight bout.
 He won the fight by a first-round technical knockout, after knocking Jyosei down three times by the midway point of the opening round.

 Return to bantamweight

 Osaki faced Shiro at RISE World Series 2022 on October 15, 2022.
 They were initially expected to face each other in the semifinals of the 2021 RISE "Dead or Alive" bantamweight tournament, before the fight was cancelled due to Osaki missing weight.
 He lost the fight by unanimous decision, after an extra fourth round was fought.

 Osaki faced Seiki Ueyama at RISE World Series / SHOOTBOXING-Kings 2022 on December 25, 2022.
 At the official weigh-ins, Ueyama missed weight by 1.5 kg, which resulted in him being deducted two points before the start of the fight and having to fight in bigger gloves.
 Osaki won the fight by unanimous decision, with one scorecard of 29–28 and two scorecards of 29–27.

-Osaki faced Ryoga Terayama in the main event of RISE 165 -RISE 20th Memorial event- on February 23, 2923.
+Osaki faced Ryoga Terayama in the main event of RISE 165: RISE 20th Memorial event on February 23, 2023.
 The fight ended in a majority decision draw.
 Osaki landed an accidental low blow midway through the final round, which rendered his opponent unable to continue fighting and prompted the referee to call for a technical decision.
+The pair was booked to fight in an immediate rematch at RISE 168 on May 28, 2023.
+He won the fight by a second-round technical knockout.

+Osaki faced Yugo Kato in a RISE Bantamweight title eliminator at RISE World Series 2023 - 2nd Round on August 26, 2023.
+He won the fight by unanimous decision, with scores of 30–29, 29–28 and 29–28.